Hyde Park - Mt. Lookout, Ohio

 Hyde Park and Mt.
 Lookout have good access to the heart of Cincinnati, within 10 to 20 minutes, depending on the point of departure.
 I-71 links the area with all interstate highways and most major thoroughfares.
 Columbia Parkway is a popular route towards downtown Cincinnati.
 Cincinnati Metro Bus services the area.

-Mercy Health - Rookwood Medical Hospital Center is located along I-71 and is a state-of-the-art facility with an emergency department as well as primary care offices.
-Seven of Cincinnati’s finest hospitals are within a 10-minute drive and include: Good Samaritan Hospital, University Hospital, Children’s Hospital Medical Center and The Christ Hospital.
-Many uptown groups of doctor’s offices are also within easy access.
+Mercy Health - Rookwood Medical Hospital Center is located along I-71 and is a modern facility with an emergency department as well as primary care offices.

 Jewish Kenwood - Mercy Hospital is a 10-minute drive to the north.
 This hospital features a state-of-the-art patient tower as well as a 24-hour emergency department.
 It is the region’s only adult Blood & Marrow Transplant Center.
 Bethesda North Hospital, a Level III Trauma Center, is located in Montgomery and is a 15-minute drive away.

 Hyde Park and Mt.
 Lookout Squares feature excellent specialty shops, local restaurants and cafes as well as popular pubs.
-Hyde Park Square hosts a farmer’s market every Sunday during warmer months.
+Hyde Park Square hosts a farmer’s market every Sunday.
 The Echo (on the side of the square) has been a popular place for a meal since 1945 and is open for breakfast and lunch daily.
 In Mt.
 Lookout, Zip’s Cafe (which was established in 1926) is known for its burgers.

 Hyde Park Plaza Shopping Center, Rookwood Commons and Rookwood Pavilion serve all convenience needs.
 Nearby Oakley has its own “downtown” strip along Madison Road with popular eateries, cafes and shops.
 Kenwood Towne Centre (with Nordstrom, Dilliards and Macy’s as anchors) and Sycamore Plaza (aka Kenwood Square) are only a 15-minute drive away.
 All feature nationally branded stores along with everything from casual to gourmet dining.